-At every Christmas period, the social media is awash with anti-Christmas zealots.
-The spectrum ranges from dye-in-wool fundamentalists to heretical sects (like Jehovah’s Witnesses) to the Hebrew-Roots adherents who present Hanukkah as a viable alternative.
+At every Christmas period, the social media is often awash with anti-Christmas zealots.
+The spectrum ranges from dye-in-wool fundamentalists to heretical sects (like Jehovah’s Witnesses) to Hebrew-Roots adherents who present Hanukkah as a viable alternative.
 Here, I will be responding to the unsound sticks of one Femi Aribisala who heads the Healing Wings cult.

 Since 2012 when I first came across Femi Aribisala’s articles, he has carved a niche for himself as a critic of the Bible, Christianity and Christian holidays.
 His articles are often well-circulated by Muslims and other anti-Christians who are always eager to throw any media propaganda trash at the Bible.
 I will be responding to his article titled “Why Christians Should not Celebrate Christmas” and I appeal to all those who loll out their tongues at his write-ups to double-check them and think critically before accepting his claims.
 His words will be in bold.

 Jesus never told anyone to celebrate his birthday.
 If he wanted to do so, he would have told us when and how.
 He did not.

 Typical anti-Christmas talking point.
 This argument presumes that every celebration that is not directly commanded by Christ must be an innovative error.
 Did Mr Femi receive a command from Jesus to start writing newspaper articles before he did?
 Did the Lord command him to start his “Healing Wings” group?
 Did Jesus tell him when and how?
 I’m sure He didn’t.